 ASTM C1116/C1116M defines Type III Synthetic Fiber-Reinforced Concrete as concrete that contains synthetic fibers for which documentary evidence can be produced confirming their resistance to deterioration9.
 There are two distinct types of synthetic fibers that can be used for FRC, micro-synthetic fibers and macro-synthetic fibers.

 ACI10 defines microfibers as fibers with diameters less than 0.012 in (0.3mm).
 There are two types of microfibers, monofilament and fibrillated.
-These fibers are typically 0.5 to 1.5 inches in length and added to the concrete at 0.5 to 1.5 pounds per cubic yard.
-Monofilament microfibers are like individual strands of silk, whereas fibrillated microfibers are like nets of silk.
-These fibers provide superior resistance to the formation of plastic shrinkage cracks, especially when compared to WWR.
+These fibers are typically 0.5 to 1.5 inches in length and added to the concrete at 0.5 to 3.0 pounds per cubic yard (pcy).
+Monofilament microfibers are like individual strands of silk, whereas fibrillated microfibers are like a net.
+Fibrillated microfibers are generally thicker and wider than monofilament microfibers, and are cut in a pattern longitudinally creating a net when pulled apart.
+Microfibers provide superior resistance to the formation of plastic shrinkage cracks, especially when compared to WWR.
 They also help to improve freeze-thaw durability, and resistance to cracking and spalling.
-However, once a crack forms, they are unable to provide post-crack residual strength.
-Simply put, once a crack forms, unlike WWR, microfibers cannot hold the crack tightly together or stop it from spreading.
+However, once a crack forms, they are unable to provide post-crack load carrying capacity and are therefore not an equivalent replacement for WWR.
+Fibrillated microfibers, however, when dosed at a minimum of 1.5 pcy may be used as an alternative to WWR to provide temperature and shrinkage crack control.

-ACI8, 10 defines macrofibers as fibers with diameters greater than 0.012 in (0.3mm) and the capability to enhance the engineering properties of concrete; that is, provide performance that meets or exceeds that of WWR .
+ACI8, 10 defines macrofibers as fibers with diameters greater than 0.012 in (0.3mm) and the capability to enhance the engineering properties of concrete; that is, provide performance that meets or exceeds that of WWR.
 These fibers are typically 1.25 to 2 inches in length and, for residential slabs, they are typically added to concrete at 3 to 5 pounds per cubic yard.
 Macrofibers have many shapes including tape, straw or twisted strands.
 They provide all of the benefits of microfibers plus increased durability and toughness, and equal or better control of crack propagation and crack width opening as compared to WWR.
-Simply put, macrofibers do everything that WWR does plus helps to minimize plastic shrinkage cracks if the fiber surface area of the macrofibers used is large enough since they are dispersed throughout the concrete.
+Simply put, macrofibers perform equivalently to WWR plus help to minimize plastic shrinkage cracks if the proper dosage is used since they are dispersed throughout the concrete.

 Determining Equivalent Performance